 Basic Information at a Glance:

-Ear set may vary being erect like the Nigerians and the Swiss type Mini Dairy breeds, open and dropped like the Angora, airplane (pointy and out to the sides), or pointed and drooping; unequal ears (one up, one down) are a minor fault in show animals but will not count against registration.
-Gopher or elf ears (a LaMancha trait) and long pendulous ears (a Nubian trait) are a disqualification for registration.
+Ear set may vary being erect like the Nigerians and the Swiss type Mini Dairy breeds, open and dropped like the Angora, airplane (pointy and out to the sides), or pointed and drooping; unequal ears (one up, one down) are a minor fault in show animals [future] but will not count against registration.
+Gopher or elf ears (a LaMancha trait) and long pendulous ears (a Nubian trait) are a disqualification for recordation/registration.

-Eyes: Any color eyes are allowed: Gold, brown, blue, or a combination thereof.
+Any color eyes are allowed: Gold, brown, blue, or a combination thereof.
 Odd eyed (one of each color) or marbled/bi-colored eyes (mixed eye color) is not faulted against.

 Nigoras may be disbudded or remain horned by owner preference; Naturally polled Nigoras exist and are allowed by ANGBA.

 The Nigora exhibits a predominantly "cashgora" type fleece which comes in three different styles: